shobharathor/TeamProject/README.md

 ## Introduction

-AngelOne is a [Online trading and stock broking wesite].
+Angelone is an [Online trading and stock broking website].

 ## Team